Colonial Williamsburg: Attendance

 Attendance at Colonial Williamsburg peaked in 1985 at 1.1 million visitors.
-After years of lowered attendance, it began to rebound somewhat with the Jamestown 2007 celebration and the Revolutionary City programs of live, interactive street theater between reenactors and audience members, which began in 2006.
+After years of lower attendance, it began to rebound somewhat with the Jamestown 2007 celebration and the Revolutionary City programs of live, interactive street theater between reenactors and audience members, which began in 2006.

 Since its lowest point in 2004, total attendance has climbed about 10 percent total over the following years, according to a report in July 2008.
-During 2008, CW's hospitality revenue increase of 15 percent was much stronger than the ticket sale gain of 5 percent, reflecting how the hospitality money is not always coming from CW historic area tourists, according to an official.
+During 2008, CW's hospitality revenue increase of 15 percent was much stronger than the ticket sale gain of 5 percent, reflecting how the hospitality revenue is not always coming from CW historic area tourists, according to an official.

-The foundation's official attendance figures are best read in context.
-Until the 1990s they reflected only general admission tickets sold, and that number was sometimes artificially bolstered by internal year-end sales and new year repurchases between the non-profit foundation and its for-profit wholly owned subsidiary hotels.
-Afterward, the foundation estimated the number of tourists who walked the streets without purchasing a ticket, and added them to attendance figures.
-In the 2000s, head counts were adjusted to reflect tourists who rode the foundation's buses, who visited its museums, who bought carriage rides, who went to night programs, and the like.
-These numbers were reported as "turnstile" counts.
-From old annual reports, it appears general admission ticket sales have never reached one million.

 Financial challenges

-Persistent operating deficits challenge Colonial Williamsburg Foundation.
+Persistent operating deficits challenge the Colonial Williamsburg Foundation.
 Income comes from attendance and merchandising, but is lost at hospitality properties.
 Other funds come from investments of the endowments and a fundraising operation that occupies half of the foundation's four-story headquarters.
 Financially focused efforts in recent years have primarily concentrated on cost containment and stimulating attendance and hospitality revenues.
-The foundation has also sold some property assets it decided were no longer essential to its core mission, including most of its formerly owned properties on nearby Peacock Hill, which has the local distinction of having formerly been home to Georgia O'Keeffe, Mayor Polly Stryker, and Dr. Donald W. Davis, founder of the Virginia Institute of Marine Science.
+The foundation has also sold some property assets that were no longer essential to its core mission, including most of its formerly owned properties on nearby Peacock Hill, which has the local distinction of having formerly been home to Georgia O'Keeffe, Mayor Polly Stryker, and Dr. Donald W. Davis, founder of the Virginia Institute of Marine Science.

 In 2017, due to losses, Colonial Williamsburg former President Mitchell Reis outsourced management of commercial operations of their hotels, 19 retail stores, and three golf courses.